 If you have an administrator login that has permissions to create and modify databases, you may choose "Storage & Database".
 Then, enter your database administrator username and password, and the name you want for your ownCloud database.
 Alternatively, you can use these steps to create a temporary database administrator account.

 sudo mysql --user=root mysql CREATE USER 'dbadmin'@'localhost' IDENTIFIED BY 'Apassword'; GRANT ALL PRIVILEGES ON .
-TO 'dbadmin'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES; exit http://www.postgresql.org[PostgreSQL] is also supported by ownCloud.
-To install it, use the following command (or that of your preferred package manager):
+TO 'dbadmin'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES; exit

 For more detailed information, see MySQL/MariaDB <system_requirements>.